MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/IBMDb2Database.md

 ### Driver limitations

+The Microsoft driver is the same one used in Microsoft Host Integration Server, called the "ADO.NET Provider for DB2".
+The IBM driver is the IBM Db/2 driver that works with .Net.
+The name of this driver changes from time to time, so be sure it's the one that works with .NET, which is different from the IBM Db2 drivers that work with OLE/DB, ODBC, or JDBC.

 You can choose to use either the Microsoft driver (default) or the IBM driver if you're using Power Query Desktop.
-Power Query Online currently only uses the Microsoft driver.
+Currently, Power Query Online only uses the Microsoft driver.
 Each driver has its limitations.

 * Microsoft driver
   * Doesn't support Transport Layer Security (TLS)
 * IBM driver
-  * The IBM Db2 database connector, when using the IBM driver, doesn't work with Mainframe or AS/400 systems
+  * The IBM Db2 database connector, when using the IBM Db2 driver for .NET, doesn't work with Mainframe or AS/400 systems
   * Doesn't support DirectQuery

 Microsoft provides support for the Microsoft driver, but not for the IBM driver.
-However, if you're familiar with the Db2 client and your IT department already has it set up and configured on your machines, your IT department should know how to troubleshoot the IBM driver.
+However, if your IT department already has it set up and configured on your machines, your IT department should know how to troubleshoot the IBM driver.

 ### Native queries not supported in DirectQuery